open-telemetry/opentelemetry-go/sdk/log/DESIGN.md

 The SDK is published as a single `go.opentelemetry.io/otel/sdk/log` Go module.

-The Go module consists of the following packages:

-- `go.opentelemetry.io/otel/sdk/log`
-- `go.opentelemetry.io/otel/sdk/log/logtest`

-The exporters are published as following Go modules:
+The exporters are going to be published as following Go modules:

 - `go.opentelemetry.io/otel/exporters/otlp/otlplog/otlploggrpc`
 - `go.opentelemetry.io/otel/exporters/otlp/otlplog/otlploghttp`